 Weight Loss: Physiology And Psychology

 The genetic make-up of the individual is unique and no two individuals can ever be alike.
 Only actual clones can do that where the genome is copied exactly.
 All 3 billion or so 'letters' (amino acids) in its code sequence from start to finish in exactly the same order.
 Identical twins are by definition apparently very similar and even if the appearance traits do not reveal differences, an entire 'lifetime' of experience of every moment for that lifetime could never be duplicated.
 Someone who is 5' 9" tall can never be 6' in height.
 It's a genetic and physiological impossibility.
-Body mass potential is genetic, but even though the physical appearance can be affected, the consequence is that the individual's potential can never be altered.
+Body mass potential is genetic (bone size) and the consequence is that this potential can never be altered.
+A 'normal' 5' 9" individual may become a very well-built 5' 9", but never a well-built 6'.

 The body can and does store fat and its physical appearance can vary depending on diet, yet the original genetic potential still does not change.
-When excess fat is 'burnt off', either by diet or diet and exercise the original appearance will be restored.
-'Body-built' muscle mass, however acquired, will eventually be lost if the stress that caused it is terminated.
-It won't be immediate, but the genetic start-point will eventually be reached.
-Weight reduction is generally regarded as only involving the removal of adipose tissue, but should be replaced by protein.
+When excess fat is 'burnt off' be it by diet alone or diet and exercise the original appearance will be restored.
+'Body-built' muscle mass, however it may have been acquired, will eventually be lost if the stress that caused it is terminated.
+This won't be immediate, though it is inevitable.
+Weight reduction is generally regarded as only involving the removal of adipose (fat) tissue, but any such 'weight loss' should be replaced by protein in order that body function is not itself 'lost'.
+It is not possible to selectively remove only 'fat' tissue.

 Removing the engine from a car may reduce